DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 - Go to the `{path_to_synchweb}/playbooks/roles/cas/files/apereo-cas/etc/cas/config/users.txt` file and create an entry with the following format like so `{username}::{password}`
 - Go to the database client
   - insert a new entry in the `Person` table.
 Ensure that the `login` field matches the `{username}` you entered in the `users.txt` file
-  - Insert a new entry in the `UserGroup_has_Person` table with the corresponding `id` of the needed `UserGroup` and `id` of the newly `Person` you created
+  - Insert a new entry in the `UserGroup_has_Person` table with the corresponding `id` of the needed `UserGroup` and `id` of the newly `Person` you created.
+The `super_admin` and `developers` groups should be included.
 - Run `vagrant reload cas --provision` to re-provision the cas machine on vagrant.
 This will reload and allow the newly created user to be able to login with the correct permissions
-- You can visit [https://192.168.33.12/cas/login](https://192.168.33.12/cas/login) and enter the newly created credentials to ensure that it was added successfully
+- You can visit [https://192.168.33.12/cas/login](https://192.168.33.12/cas/login) (or whatever IP address you set earlier) and enter the newly created credentials to ensure that it was added successfully
 - You can then use the credential to login on the synchweb app.

+## Debugging setup

+If errors are encountered along the way, it can be helpful to use `postman` to isolate and diagnose these.
+This allows individual http requests to be sent - which can be particularly helpful when invoking the backend API.
+If errors are being returned from the PHP code, `print_r()` can be added to the related code to return print statements in the http response.